[Ticker] OSCE: Polish elections spoiled by 'homophobic rhetoric'

 By EUobserver

-Polish elections last Sunday were fee and fair but marred by "media bias" and "nationalist" as well as "homophobic" rhetoric, international observers from the Organization for Security and Co-operation in Europe (OSCE) said Monday.
+Polish elections last Sunday were fee and fair but marred by "media bias" and "nationalist" as well as "homophobic" rhetoric, international observers from the Organisation for Security and Co-operation in Europe (OSCE) said Monday.
 "Lack of impartiality in the media, especially the public broadcaster" undermined voters' free choice, the OSCE said.
 The hate speech created a "sense of threat" and was a "serious concern in a democratic society", it added.